-The grasses in Monty Don's garden add texture and colour in swathes of light and airy romantic planting.
-They will add a cool style to your garden that’s right on trend and now is a great time of year to plant them.
+The grasses in Monty Don's garden add texture and color in swathes of light and airy romantic planting.
+They will add a cool style to your garden that’s right on trend.
 Easy and adaptable, they create texture and interest all year round with an understated elegance.

-So what type of grasses are Monty Don's favourites?
+So what type of ornamental grass are Monty Don's favorites for fall color?
 Read on to find out which varieties to choose, whatever the size of your garden.
-You'll find more inspiration for every type of garden in our garden design ideas gallery.

 1. Statuesque Stipa

 A photo posted by @themontydon on Sep 9, 2020 at 1:15am PDT

 As they sway in the breeze and catch the autumn sunlight gold and russet coloured Stipa add a grand touch as they are tall yet their airy structure lets the light through.